rahulmulik9/DigitalWalletApp/DockerFiles/Phase3/PHASE3_DOCUMENTATION.md

 ## Overview

-Phase 3 replaces the naive "mutate a `balance` column" model from Phase 2 with a proper **double-entry ledger system** — the same pattern real banking and fintech systems use.
-Every movement of money (deposit, withdraw, transfer) now writes **immutable ledger rows** in addition to updating the cached wallet balance, giving the system:
+Phase 3 adds a proper **double-entry ledger system** alongside the Phase 2 cached `balance` column.
+Every movement of money (deposit, withdraw, transfer) writes **immutable ledger rows** and updates the cached wallet balance, giving the system:

 - An **auditable trail** of every rupee that ever moved
 - The ability to **reconcile** a wallet's balance independently of the cached column